 Dear Fellow Survivalists;

-See you soon.
-In the mean time, keep your powder dry and your survival equipment close at hand.
+So, take a look at your diet; maybe it’s time to go back to hunting and gathering.
+In the mean time, keep your powder dry and your survival gear close at hand.

 Let me know what you think in the comments!

 PS: I just found this biblical diet recently, check it out here.